-Susquehanna welcomes applications from capable students attracted by the university's academic challenges and extracurricular opportunities.
-Admission is competitive.
-The goal is to accept applicants who will contribute to and benefit from the Susquehanna experience.
+Susquehanna welcomes applications from capable students attracted by the university's exceptional academic programs and extracurricular opportunities.
+Admission is competitive, and successful candidates will be those who will contribute to and benefit from the total Susquehanna experience.

 Susquehanna considers many factors in selecting students.
 Academic achievement and potential are very important: The admissions staff will review course selection, trends in grades and class rank.
 Students must graduate from an accredited secondary school, receive a high school equivalency certificate, or transfer in good standing from another college or university.

 Students who succeed at Susquehanna typically have completed the following college preparatory courses:

 The selection process also pays close attention to other factors.
 These include the following: